dobin/antnium/README.md

 server and client.

 * Replace `127.0.0.1:8080` with your domain, e.g. `totallynotmalware.ch`.
-* Put server behind a reverse proxy.
+* Put server behind a reverse proxy or in a docker

 ## Install